Making Non-Markovian master equations accessible with approximate environments: Techniques to Approximate the correlation function by a series of decaying exponentials

 ESPIRA exploits the connection between parameter estimation (Prony like methods estimate amplitude and phase) and the rational approximation of functions.
 In our context it exploits the fact that the correlation function and power spectrum are fourier transforms of each other

 Intuitively, thus not strictly true, one can think of it as ESPRIT on the correlation function and AAA on the power spectrum merged together.
 As such it provides the best of both worlds providing good fits on both quantities as Figure \ref{fig:correlation_methods} shows.
 For further information about how the methods works see \cite{esprit,Derevianko2023}.
 We recommend it when using master equations as it is the method we find most flexible, and it is relatively straightforward to obtain a desired accuracy, whereas other methods might not improve with more exponents.
-The method steps are (taken from Algorithm 3 \cite{esprit}):
+The method steps are (taken from Algorithm 3 \cite{esprit}): \begin{enumerate} \item Supply $\mathbf{f} = (f_k)_{k=0}^{2N-1}$ equidistant samples of the signal, and the required tolerance for the rational approximation. \item Compute the DFT-vector $\hat{\mathbf{f}} = (\hat{f}_k)_{k=0}^{2N-1}$ with $\hat{f}_k = \sum_{j=0}^{2N-1} f_j \omega_{2N}^{kj}$ of $\mathbf{f}$ (with $\omega_{2N} := e^{-2\pi i / 2N}$). \item Use AAA to compute a rational function $r_M(z)$ of (smallest possible) type $(M-1, M)$ ($M \le N$), such that . \item Compute the rational function representation of $r_M(z)$,